dezmind123/Best-villians-of-all-time/markdown_page_2.md

 # **Disney Villian: Jafar**

 ### *Jafar*:
-Jafar is one of my faviortite villains beacuse he is simally a hater.
-I believe many peopel in the realy world refelct that side of him as he just wants to see other downfall.
-He does not have many powers outside of magic and flight but he is evil.
+Jafar is one of my favorite villains because he is simply a hater.
+I believe many people in the real world reflect that side of him as he just wants to see others downfall.
+He does not have many powers outside of magic and flight, but he is evil.

 ![Jafar with hands up](https://user-images.githubusercontent.com/128009383/225698762-21f09167-e125-4033-a48e-f27493655505.jpeg)